The Present Age

 Moholy-Nagy and visual experiments in Texas

-I hosted a series of four art talks in the high desert exploring bleeding-edge artistic ideas and technique.
-For The Present Age, I examined László Moholy-Nagy's philosophy and his focus on how he integrated scientific tools into art, expanding perception in new ways.
+I hosted a series of four talks in the high desert exploring bleeding-edge artistic ideas and techniques across eras.

-My talk narrowed to a curious historical moment: Moholy-Nagy's visit to a women's college in Denton, Texas in 1942.
-This visit sparked the creation of the first studio art program in the Texas public university system and catalysed early modern art throughout the region.
+The talk narrowed to a curious 1942 visit to Texas: Moholy-Nagy, who pioneered the use of photography, film, and light as artistic mediums and was then running Chicago's experimental New Bauhaus, visited a women's college in Denton.
+The visit sparked the creation of the first studio art program in the Texas public university system and catalyzed early modern art throughout the region.

-Pulling from his writing and letters, I pointed to Moholy-Nagy's perspectives on art education and traced his influence on Texas modernism and women artists.
-I also shared personal reflections from viewing his work in Budapest and Los Angeles, and followed the thread to his collaboration with György Kepes at MIT and the founding of the Center for Advanced Visual Studies.
+I pulled from his writing and letters to trace Moholy-Nagy's perspectives on art education and his influence on Texas modernism and women artists.
+I shared personal reflections from viewing his work in Budapest and Los Angeles, then followed the thread to his collaboration with György Kepes at MIT and the founding of the Center for Advanced Visual Studies.

-My title for the talk, The Present Age, carried a double meaning, referencing both our current moment and the journal Jelenkor ("The Present Age") that Moholy-Nagy worked with whilst recovering from war injuries in 1917.
-I made the case that this connects us to today's expanding visual sensing technologies, such as drones, telescopes, and satellite imaging, echoing earlier artistic explorations of perception and expanded human sensing capabilities.
+The talk's title references both our current moment and the journal Jelenkor ("The Present Age") that Moholy-Nagy worked with while recovering from war injuries in 1917.
+I considered connecting his perception experiments to today's expanding visual sensing technologies: drones, telescopes, satellite imaging.
+Earlier artistic explorations of human sensing capabilities prefigured our contemporary tools for seeing.

 Connected projects: This presentation was part of a high desert art talk series I produced examining bleeding-edge ideas across eras.
 View more at There Goes Another Millennium, Truly Human Technology, Fantastic Border.